mymatthew/graphiql-dotnet/README.md

 ![](https://raw.githubusercontent.com/JosephWoodward/graphiql-dotnet/master/assets/logo_128_128.png)

-# GraphiQL.NET
+# GraphiQL.NET Auth

-GraphiQL middleware for ASP.NET Core - try the [live demo here](http://graphql.org/swapi-graphql/).
+GraphiQL middleware for ASP.NET Core with JWT- bearer token retireval built in.
+Forked from https://github.com/JosephWoodward/graphiql-dotnet.
+Either you can paste in a bearer token received from your auth, or you can pass user credentials to your authorization endpoint.
+This fork does not handle the authorization process in GraphQl or your API.

 ## What is GraphiQL?